pforret/gitploy/README.md

     <action>         : [choice] action to perform  [options: push,pull,check,env,update]

 ### TIPS & EXAMPLES
-* use gitploy action1 to ...
-  gitploy action1
+* use gitploy push to push code changes to Github/Bitbucket gitploy push gitploy -A push (automatic: push new files too) gitploy -B laravel push (also run build scripts for laravel)
-* use gitploy action2 to ...
+* use gitploy pull to pull code changes from Github/Bitbucket gitploy pull
-  gitploy action2
 * use gitploy check to check if this script is ready to execute and what values the options/flags are gitploy check
 * use gitploy env to generate an example .env file